ImronShah/data_visualisation_portfolio/README.md

 - `RColorBrewer`: For color palettes.
 - `patchwork`: For combining multiple plots.

-## Data Visualisation by Labelling Data Points and Maniupulating Graphic Optics - Workshop 9
+## Data Visualisation by Labelling Data Points and Manipulating Graphic Optics - Workshop 9

 The following graphs are from Workshop 9.
 You can find the related files in the directory: Workshop9.html and Workshop9Script.R.
 These plots demonstrate various data visualisation techniques using the penguins dataset and other data sources.
 Each image is accompanied by a description to explain the techniques and customisations applied.